Date: September 26, 2014

 A concept paper submitted for this funding cycle would result in the following deadlines:

-July 1 – Aug 15 Research Office has pre-application advice session with Keck
+January 1 – Feb 15 Research Office / OSU Foundation has pre-application advice

-If you have proposed this project to other funders, please provide that information as an addendum to your concept paper.
-This includes both proposals currently pending a decision and proposals that have been declined.
+If you have proposed this project to other funders, please provide that information as a second page for your concept paper.
+This information should include both proposals currently pending a decision and proposals that have been declined.

 Keck looks for strong evidence of institutional support for a proposed research project.
-Keck considers projects favorably that present a matching amount of institutional resources.
-Keck also regards favorably projects that have obtained or applied for support from external private funding sources.
 Keck will allow the OSU indirect costs of the project to be counted as institutional support.
+Keck favorably regards projects that have obtained or applied for support from external private funding sources.

-Keck asks that the PI of a proposal disclose if he/she is considering leaving the institution.
+Keck asks the PI of a proposal to disclose if he/she is considering leaving the institution.